MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicy.md

   - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is created.
 One of Directory, DirectoryRole.
 Required.

-EFFECTIVERULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule1\[]>: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
+EFFECTIVERULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule1[]>: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
 For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
 Supports $expand.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget1>]`: unifiedRoleManagementPolicyRuleTarget
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Caller <String>]`: The type of caller that's the target of the policy rule.
 Allowed values are: None, Admin, EndUser.